• Skip to primary navigation

 • Chapters may submit multiple projects; however, only one may be awarded to each chapter, depending on project scoring and available resources.

-• Priority will be given to pollinator habitat projects; however, educational initiatives will be considered.
+• Priority will be given to pollinator habitat projects; however, educational initiatives will also be considered.

 • Priority will be given to projects proposing large scale or regional pollinator focused projects not normally accessible to chapters without these funds.
 Neighboring Texas Master Naturalist Chapters may consider working jointly on these landscape level projects in a region.